Antarctica Marathon and Half-Marathon

-The 15th Antarctica Marathon & Half Marathon is scheduled for March 9, 2014.
+The 18th Antarctica Marathon & Half Marathon is scheduled in two waves: March 10 and March 11, 2017.
 While exploring this most pristine corner of the planet, you will come face-to-face with Antarctic gems such as icebergs, penguins, seals and whales.
 Historians and scientists will provide lectures on board ship and wildlife excursions during landings in remote areas among seal colonies and penguin rookeries and at research bases.

-Departure from the U.S. is scheduled for late February with overnight flights to Buenos Aires for a three-night stay in Argentina's capital from March 3-4.
-The deluxe Marriott Hotel will host our guests and the welcome reception and banquet.
-Race check-in and a mandatory briefing on the rules and regulations governing this event takes place the same evening.
+Departure from the U.S. is scheduled with overnight flights to Buenos Aires for a three-night stay in Argentina's capital from March 3-6 or March 4-7.
+The deluxe Plaza Hotel Buenos Aires will host our guests and the welcome reception and banquet.
+Race check-in and a mandatory briefing on the rules and regulations governing this event will take place on March 4.

-Due to the incredible popularity of this event, we are already sold out for 2014 and 2015.
-We are still accepting deposits for the 2014 and 2015 and confirming space for 2016.
+Due to the incredible popularity of this event, we are already sold out for 2017 and 2018.
+We are still accepting deposits for the waiting list for 2018 and 2019 and confirming space for 2020.
 A completed booking form and a deposit of $300 per person must be mailed to request reservations.

 The course on King George Island located off the tip of the Antarctic Peninsula has marked gravel roads that connect the scientific research bases of Uruguay, Chile, China and Russia.
 Great care is taken to leave behind zero impact on the environment in this sensitive ecosystem.
 We are now restricted to having a maximum of 100 passengers ashore for the event at any one time.
 We guarantee that you will experience a most challenging running experience as well as an experience of a lifetime.

-The goal of many marathoners is to run a 26.2 mile race on all 7 continents.
-In the past, runners have represented many countries including Canada, U.S., Norway, Germany, Great Britain, Bermuda, Ireland, France, Belgium, Netherlands, Italy, Spain, Sweden, Denmark, Norway, Finland, Chile, Russia, Poland, Greece, Austria, Switzerland, Portugal, Hungary, Argentina, Brazil, Mexico, Bermuda, Bahamas, Venezuela, Colombia, Australia, South Africa, Hong Kong, Russia, Israel, Lebanon, Luxembourg, Japan, India, Uruguay,Guadeloupe, Pakistan and New Zealand.
+The goal of many marathoners is to run a 26.2 mile race on all seven continents.
+In the past, runners have represented many countries including Canada, U.S., Norway, Germany, Great Britain, Bermuda, Ireland, France, Belgium, Netherlands, Italy, Spain, Sweden, Denmark, Norway, Finland, Chile, Colombia, Russia, Poland, Greece, Austria, Switzerland, Portugal, Hungary, Argentina, Brazil, Mexico, Bermuda, Bahamas, Venezuela, Colombia, Australia, South Africa, Hong Kong, Indonesia, Israel, Iran, Lebanon, Luxembourg, Japan, India, Uruguay,Guadeloupe, Pakistan and New Zealand.